-- The Reinsurer is free to accept or reject the business offered in accordance with his own underwriting judgment and other consideration that are important to its financial or marketing position.
+- The Reinsurer is free to accept or reject the business offered in accordance with their own underwriting judgment and other consideration that are important to its financial or marketing position.

 - Facultative reinsurance is arranged at the point of risk acceptance by the insurer and cover is for that particular individual risk and applies to one insurance policy.

-- Each risk is a separate reinsurance contract and is offered individually with full details provided, to enable the Reinsurer make a decision whether or not to accept the risk,
+- Each risk is a separate reinsurance contract and is offered individually with full details provided, to enable the Reinsurer to make a decision whether or not to accept the risk.

-- The reinsurer is free to state the terms on which he will accept the risk.
+- The reinsurer is free to state the terms on which they will accept the risk.

 Facultative Reinsurance is still in use today in all classes, mainly when:

-a.
-The automatic covers have been used up i.e. large risks where the sum insured exceedsthe treaty capacity.b.
-The risk is excluded from the obligatory treaties e.g. risks located out of territorial scopeof treaty, excluded by type etc. It thus facilitates reinsurance of risks where no treatyprotection is available.
+- The risk is excluded from the obligatory treaties e.g. risks located out of territorial scope of treaty, excluded by type etc. It thus facilitates reinsurance of risks where no treaty protection is available.

 HOW IS FACULTATIVE REINSURANCE USED?